Meet the team behind Evidence for Learning

-Matt has more than 20 years’ experience in building and running enterprises in education, health and clean technology.
+Matt has more than 20 years’ experience in building and running enterprises in education and health.
 He was involved in provisioning the first Internet services in Australian schools and developing internet management software used by thousands of schools in Australia, NZ, the UK and USA.

 More recently he has worked on data, identity and privacy projects for the National Schools Interoperability Program and on an online career profiling service in Higher and Vocational Education.

 He is also a non-executive director of the evidence efficiency platform; Covidence.

 Matt is responsible for Evidence for Learning's strategy, fundraising and system engagement and promotion.